aerogear/graphback/docs/graphback-datasync.md

 ---
-id: dataSync-plugin
+id: graphback-datasync
-title: Graphback Data Synchronization plugin
+title: Graphback Data Synchronization package
-sidebar_label: Data Synchronization plugin
+sidebar_label: Setting up Data Synchronization using Graphback
 ---

-# Graphback Data Synchronization plugin

-The Graphback Data Synchronization package consisting of the Data Synchronization Schema plugin, provides out of the box Data Synchronization strategies for GraphQL clients with offline functionality e.g. [Offix](https://offix.dev).
-Currently this plugin **only** supports MongoDB data source, with support for other data sources coming in a future release.
+The `@graphback/datasync` package consisting of the Data Synchronization Schema plugin and compatible data sources, provides out of the box Data Synchronization strategies for GraphQL clients with offline functionality e.g. [Offix](https://offix.dev).
+Currently this plugin **only** supports MongoDB data sources, with support for other kinds of data sources coming in a future release.

-# Installation
+## Installation

 The Graphback Data Synchronization package provides schema plugins as well as data sources for all supported data synchronization patterns.